emil0r/reverie/doc/intro.md

 a template as basis and will then simply fill the areas in the template with its own HTML representation, define everything itself or a combination thereof.

+## Plugins
+A plugin can have its own schema.
+Will have an automatic admin part.